sourcecred/docs/docs/contributing/get-involved.md

 ## 1. Join the SourceCred Discord

 The very first step for getting involved with our community is to join our community discussions.
-[Discord](https://discord.com/) is the platform we use to be social and talk not only about our projects and goals, but also to get to know one another and build a sense of connection in real time.
+Discord is the platform we use to be social and talk not only about our projects and goals, but also to get to know one another and build a sense of connection in real time.

-### Step 1: Create a Discord Account
+Step 1: Create a Discord Account

-If you have never used Discord before, you’ll want to download the application (or access it via web browser) and create your own account with their service.
+If you have never used [Discord](https://discord.com/) before, you’ll want to download the application (or access it via web browser) and create your own account with their service.

-### Step 2: Join SourceCred’s Community Discord Server
+Step 2: Join SourceCred’s Community Discord Server

 Discord is a service, and SourceCred has it’s own server where you can join the conversation.
 Once you've got your Discord account, you can join the SourceCred server with [this invite](https://sourcecred.io/discord).

 ## 2. Poke Through Our Resources

-Explore this website, the #signpost channel in Discord, and, if you're feeling adventurous, our [Discourse forums](https://discourse.sourcecred.io).
+Explore this website, the #start-here channel in Discord, and, if you're feeling adventurous, our [Discourse forums](https://discourse.sourcecred.io).

 ## 3. Introduce Yourself